 Washington courts look both at the one spouse’s need for support and the ability of the other spouse to pay the support.
-If there is a significant disparity between the incomes (or potential incomes) of the two spouses, and the court finds both that there is need and the ability to pay, then it is likely spousal support would be ordered.
+If a significant disparity between the incomes (or potential incomes) of the two spouses exists, and the court identifies both need and the ability to pay, then it is likely that spousal support will be ordered.

-In Washington there is no specific formula for calculating support.
+Washington state does not have a specific formula for calculating support.
 It is up to each judge to determine what they believe is fair.
 However, a typical result might be somewhere between what the court finds is the need of the receiving spouse on the lower end, and an amount that would equalize the incomes of the parties on the high end.

 The division of assets is also a factor.
-If a court gives the lower earning spouse more of the assets, then this might lower the amount of spousal support that would be ordered.
+If a court gives the lower-earning spouse more of the assets, then this might lower the amount of spousal support the judge would order.

 As with child support, failure to pay spousal support can result in legal action against the responsible party.
 In some cases, the court may mandate wage garnishment in order to collect payment.